icip-cas/icip-sandbox/README.md

 # Code Sandbox

-A scalable sandbox for better accomodation of code-RL training.
+A scalable sandbox for better accommodation of code-RL training.

 ## Table of Contents
 - [Updates](#updates)